 1.1 Background

 1.1.1 The [ ***Distribution Company] (the “Utility”) is engaged in the distribution of electricity and as part of this endeavour, the Utility has decided to undertake development and operation of the ***** Project (the “Project”) through Public-Private Partnership (the “PPP”) on Design, Build, Finance, Operate and Transfer (the "DBFOT") basis, and has, therefore, decided to carry out the bidding process for selection of a corporate entity as the bidder to whom the Project may be awarded.
-[A brief description of the project may be seen in the Information Memorandum of the Project at the Utility’s website www.*****.].
+[A brief description of the Project may be seen in the Information Memorandum of the Project at the Utility’s website www.*****.].
 Brief particulars of the Project are as follows: